dotnet/docs-maui/docs/user-interface/graphics/paint/solidcolor.md

 ms.date: 07/15/2021
 ---

-# .NET MAUI Graphics: Solid colors paint
+# .NET MAUI Graphics: Solid color paint

 The .NET Multi-platform App UI (MAUI) `SolidPaint` class derives from the `Paint` class, and is used to paint an area with a solid color.